meganhepner/calculator/README.md

 #### By _**Megan Hepner**_

 ## Description
-  This is the JavaScript code for a simple caculator that can add, subtract, multiply, and divide.
+  This is the JavaScript code for a simple calculator that can add, subtract, multiply, and divide.
 It does not include a user interface for the calculator.

 ## Setup/Installation Requirements